Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Methodology

 where $\vecw\!=\! [w_0,w_1,...,w_{n_x}]^\mathsf{T}$ is a non-zero random vector.
 Now, we choose a random projection $g\!:\!\mathcal{X\!\times\!
 Y}\!\mapsto\!\mathbb{R}$, then we sort all the projected data points on $\mathbb{R}$.
 According to \cite[Lemma 1]{bian2024does}, it is likely that for the instance $(\insx,y)$ in $S_j$, the desired instance $\argmin_{(\insx',y')\in \bar{S}_j} \extprev{y}$ would be somewhere near it after the projection, and vice versa.
 Thus, by using the projections in Eq.~\eqref{eq: uniformized projection}, we could accelerate the process in Eq.~\eqref{eq:4a} and \eqref{eq:4b} by checking several adjacent instances rather than traversing the whole dataset.

 In this paper, instead of taking one random vector each time, we now take a few orthogonal random vectors each time and do the above process for all these orthogonal vectors.
-The number of these orthogonal vectors could be $n_x+1$, or smaller (such as two or three) if the practitioners would like to save more time in practice.
-For instance, we set two orthogonal random vectors in Algorithm~\ref{alg:approx} at present.
+The number of these orthogonal vectors could be $n_x+1$, or smaller (such as two or three), if the practitioners would like to save more time in practice.
+For instance, we set two orthogonal random vectors\footnote{ In practice, we first generate a ($1+n_x$)-dimensional matrix randomly (for example, from the standard normal distribution), and then use the QR decomposition to get $Q$---an orthogonal matrix.
+The columns of $Q$ are orthogonal unit vectors, and the first two (or three, depending on the number of orthogonal vectors that the practitioner likes) columns will be used as the orthogonal vectors in line~\ref{line:app,2} of Algorithm~\ref{alg:approx}.\looseness=-1 } in Algorithm~\ref{alg:approx} at present.
 Then we take the minimum among all estimated distances.
 This modification may slightly increase the time cost of approximation a bit compared with our previous work \cite[Algorithm 1]{bian2024does}, yet will still significantly accelerate the execution speed and the effectiveness of the projection algorithm, compared with the direct calculation of distances.